sebastianv1/CocoaPods/proposals/incremental-pod-installation-2.md

 #### `ProjectCacheAnalyzer`
-With our cache models, now we can analyze which targets need to be regenerated.
-The main function of this object is to merely output the list of `pod_targets` and `aggregate_targets` that have changed since the last installation.
+We can utilize the cache models we created to analyze which targets need to be regenerated.
+The `ProjectCacheAnalyzer`'s responsbility is to output the list of `pod_targets` and `aggregate_targets` that have changed since the previous installation.

 ```ruby
 class ProjectCacheAnalyzer